Experience Report: Studying and Researching in Costa Rica

 Studying and living in Costa Rica

-Before you start, you should think about how you want to use your stay in Costa Rica.
-In addition to the possibility of considering the semester at UCR as a supplement to your studies in Hanover and having courses recognised for your studies, there is also the possibility of carrying out a research project in Costa Rica and having the research stay recognised as a practical module.
-A preliminary learning agreement is then drawn up in Hanover in consultation with the supervisors and coordinators of the exchange programme.
-The final course selection takes place in Costa Rica.
+Before you start, you should think about how you would like to use your stay in Costa Rica.
+In addition to the possibility of considering the semester at UCR as a supplement to your studies in Hanover and having courses recognized for your studies, there is also the possibility of carrying out a research project in Costa Rica and having the research stay recognized as a practical module.
+A preliminary learning agreement is then drawn up in Hanover in consultation with the supervisors and coordinators of the exchange program.
+The final course selection is made in Costa Rica.

-And then it's suddenly time to pack your bags ... sunscreen, insect repellent, umbrella, dictionary ... and off you go!
+And then it's time to pack your bags ... sunscreen, insect repellent, umbrella, dictionary, ... and off you go!

 Studying in San José

-Student life in Costa Rica is exciting, but not comparable to Germany.
-At the beginning of the semester, there is an orientation day that all exchange students must attend.
-Here, the daily routine at UCR is introduced and some organisational things are discussed.
-In the next few days, all documents brought from Germany must be translated and finally submitted to the International Office in order to apply for the final student visa.
-Experience has shown that very few actually receive a visa at the end of the semester.
-However, in order to be regularly enrolled at UCR, you must have all the necessary documents, which is why you should definitely take all the necessary documents with you to Costa Rica.
+Student life in Costa Rica is exciting, but cannot be compared with that in Germany.
+At the beginning of the semester there is an orientation day, which all exchange students must attend.
+This is where everyday life at UCR is introduced and a few organizational matters are discussed.
+Over the next few days, all documents brought from Germany must be translated and finally submitted to the International Office in order to apply for the final student visa.
+Experience has shown that very few students actually receive a visa at the end of the semester.
+However, in order to be regularly enrolled at UCR, you must have all the required documents, which is why you should definitely take all the necessary documents with you to Costa Rica.

-The seminars you want to attend are chosen on site.
-All courses are offered in Spanish, so good language skills are a prerequisite.
-It should also be noted that the courses are very time-consuming - 100 pages of reading per course and week are not uncommon.
-In addition, most lecturers require two to three exams and a presentation per semester in addition to a term paper.
-Experience has shown that students planning a research stay should not take more than two courses.
-As different as the seminars were in terms of subject matter, structure and type of teaching, they all had in common that the lecturers were very committed and always helped you with questions or problems.
+The seminars you wish to attend are chosen on site.
+All courses are offered in Spanish, which is why good language skills are a prerequisite.
+It should also be noted that the courses are very time-consuming - 100 pages of reading per course and week are not unusual.
+In addition, most lecturers require two to three written exams and a presentation per semester as well as a term paper.
+Experience has shown that anyone planning a research stay should therefore not take more than two courses.
+As different as the seminars were in terms of subject matter, structure and type of teaching, what they all had in common was that the lecturers were very committed and would help you with questions or problems.

 ¡Pura Vida! in Costa Rica

-Besides the not entirely unstrenuous student life, Costa Rica naturally has a lot more to offer.
-San José has a wealth of cultural offerings, ranging from "Enamórate de tu ciudad" (weekly cultural festival), "Feria agrícola" (farmers' markets) to the "Mercado Central" in the city centre (market hall), which has existed since 1880.
+In addition to the not entirely unstrenuous student life, Costa Rica naturally has a lot more to offer.
+San José has a wealth of cultural offerings, ranging from the “Enamórate de tu ciudad” (weekly cultural festival), “Feria agrícola” (farmers' markets) to the “Mercado Central” in the city center (market hall), which has existed since 1880.
 Although Costa Rica is only about the size of Lower Saxony, one semester is hardly enough to get to know the country in all its facets.
-If you want to relax and soak up the sun, you can get to the Caribbean or Pacific coast in just a short time.
+If you want to relax and soak up the sun, you can reach the Caribbean or Pacific coast in just a short time.
 Thanks to the small size of the country, you can get to the sea relatively quickly from San José, which is why weekend trips during the semester, for example, are no problem.
 The small Central American country also has tropical rainforests and volcanoes to offer.

-Travelling by bus in Costa Rica is cheap, easy and safe.
-Unlike other cities, San José has many different bus stations with different routes, which is why you should find out in advance from where you need to take which bus.
+Traveling by bus in Costa Rica is cheap, easy and safe.
+In contrast to other cities, there are many different bus stations with different routes in San José, which is why you should find out in advance which bus you need to take from where.
 For one thing, almost every route has its own bus station.
-And for another, many of them are located in remote places.
-In addition, there are no street names in Costa Rica, as we are used to here, but a street order according to direction ("50 metres east and 25 metres north of the Roosevelt School") and only in San José a street order according to even and odd numbers.
-It is also advisable to buy your bus ticket a day in advance, as the Ticos, as the Costa Ricans call themselves, also often travel by bus.
+And secondly, many of them are located in remote places.
+In addition, there are no street names in Costa Rica, as we are used to here, but a street assignment according to direction (“50 meters east and 25 meters north of the Roosevelt School”) and only in San José a street order according to even and odd numbers.
+It is also advisable to buy your bus ticket a day in advance, as the Ticos, as the Costa Ricans call themselves, often travel by bus.

-The neighbouring countries of Panamá and Nicaragua, which are sometimes very different culturally from Costa Rica, are also definitely worth a visit.
+The neighboring countries Panamá and Nicaragua, which are culturally very different from Costa Rica, are also definitely worth a visit.
 Although they are not far away, you should plan a little more time for them, which is why it is a good idea to visit these countries after the end of the semester.

 Azar Hagshenas, Christina Kochannek